 Night Swimming / Movie in the Pool

-We recently got a pool and these were some hits last summer!
-If you don’t have a pool, you can still pull off a “Movie in the Backyard” night
+We recently got a pool, and these were some hits last summer!
+Even if you don’t have a pool, you can still have a “Movie in the Backyard” night.

 Pro Tip: Summer nights go late, so make sure your kids don’t have anything pressing the next day and can stay up later.
 For a Movie in the backyard – BUG SPRAY!
 We just pulled a smaller TV we have out into the backyard for this (nice when everything is streaming!).